 Russia has a new military uniform that makes soldiers look like Star Wars imperial Stormtroopers.
 It's called Ratnik-3.
 Of course, the cloaking device is missing but there are other axes up the sleeve.

 The Russian military uniform Ratnik-3 was developed by the Rostec.
-The latest update of the new armor includes a nuclear explosion-proof watch.
+The latest upgrade of the new armor includes a nuclear explosion-proof watch.

-According to a statement released by the press office, the chief designer of the Combat Outfit's life support system at the Central Scientific Research Institute for Precision Machine Engineering, Oleg Faustov, he claims: "The watch, which we have included in the Ratnik-3 equipment and new Russian uniforms, retains its properties even after the impact of radiation and electromagnetic pulses, such as a nuclear explosion."
+According to a statement released by the press office, the chief designer of the Combat Outfit's life support system at the Central Scientific Research Institute of Precision Machine Engineering, Oleg Faustov, he claims: “The watch, which we included in the Ratnik-3 equipment and new Russian uniforms, retains its properties even after the impact of radiation and electromagnetic pulses, for example a nuclear explosion.”

 Other advantages of 59 objects that Rostec included in the Russian military uniforms Ratnik-3 include a enhanced exoskeleton, which gives soldiers more strength and endurance; the latest news about bulletproof technology; visor and full face helmet equipped with a heads-up display (HUD) similar to a video game.
-According to Russian state-owned media Tass, the weight of combat equipment will be reduced by 30% when released for use in the field.
+According to state-owned Russian media outlet Tass, the weight of the combat equipment will be reduced by 30 percent when it is released for field use.

 Ratnik-3 is expected to be ready for use by 2022.